Carolina Safety Star Conference Board

 Jessica Foster, CHST, CSP is currently the Director of Workforce Development at Southern Industrial Constructors.
 She is originally from Rio Piedras, Puerto Rico and was raised in Brooklyn, NY.
 Jessica is a proud US ARMY veteran.
 She began her construction career as a helper in 1996.
 Shortly after joined the Steamfitters Local 602 Apprenticeship in Washington DC, as an apprentice.
 She transferred to the Carolina’s Pipefitter Local 421 later becoming a Building Trade Pipefitter Journeyman.
 After many years in construction, her safety passion led her to pursue and earn her AAS in Environmental Health and Safety.
 Jessica has worked in many safety professional roles and capacities.
 A Spanish-bilingual Construction and General Industry OSHA Outreach Trainer.
 Her current role includes NCCER Primary Administrator and NCCER Master Trainer duties.
 She currently serves as a board member on both the NCDOL OSH Advisory Council and the Carolina Star Committee.
 She is grateful for a supporting family, is a Redskins fan and claims to be an official cat lady.

-“Gerb” AKA Rich Gerber has been employed with Mt.
+Rich Gerber AKA “Gerb” has been employed with Mt.
 Olive Pickle Co.
 Mt.
-Olive, North Carolina for the last 24 years serving roles in CMMS, Safety, and Public Relations.
-Gerb is a native Jersey boy but has chosen North Carolina as his home and looks forward to retiring along the North Carolina Coast.
-Gerb is a past President of the Carolina Star Safety Conference Board of Directors, and currently has responsibilities in Registration and Prizes.
-Gerb has two grown children, a dog, cat, and a small circle of extended family and close friends who he spends time with usually doing various beach and water related activities.
+Olive, North Carolina for the last 24 years currently serving as an EHS specialist.
+Gerb is a native Jersey boy but has chosen North Carolina as his home – Gerb is a past President of the Carolina Star Safety Conference Board of Directors, and currently has responsibilities in Registration and Prizes.
+Gerb has two grown children and enjoys the great outdoors in his spare time.

 Shirley Williford is employed with International Paper Company Fiber Supply in Riegelwood, NC @ Cape Fear Woodyard.
 Shirley has been with International Paper for 20 years.
 Shirley began her career with International Paper Company in 1998 as a Temporary Administrative Specialist Employee, where she split her time with the Bolton, Burgaw and Riegelwood Fiber Supply Office’s.
 Shirley was hired on permanently with IP Fiber Supply, at the Burgaw Office on October 1, 2000.
 After a year at the Burgaw Office under Land Management, Shirley was transferred to wood Procurement at Riegelwood, now known as Fiber Supply.
 After Chadbourn Woodyard was moved to Riegelwood know now as Cape Fear Woodyard, Shirley’s moved to Cape Fear Woodyard Site.
 Shirley has various roles with Fiber Supply, such as working with the Rail Chip Cars, Accounts Payable, insuring that Safety files are posted to the training tracker, ordering safety supplies as well as ISN and TAPPI Safe Coordinator for Cape Fear Woodyard.
 Shirley is a certified Star Special Team Member.
 Shirley and her husband live in Wilmington and have 5 grown children and 5 grandchildren (3 granddaughters and 2 grandsons), which Shirley completely spoils.
 In her spare time Shirley enjoys church where she is involved with children’s ministry, cooking and spending time with her family.